dougeby/IntuneDocs/intune/apps-selective-wipe.md

 ---
 # required metadata

-title: How to wipe only corporate data from appstitleSuffix: "Intune Azure preview"
+title: How to wipe only corporate data from appstitleSuffix: "Intune on Azure"
-description: "Intune Azure preview: Learn how to selectively wipe apps with Microsoft Intune."
+description: Learn how to selectively wipe apps with Microsoft Intune."
 keywords:
 author: andredm7
 ms.author: andredm